Essay on Pollution

 To prevent land pollution, the 3R (reduce, reuse, recycle) rule/formula must be strictly implemented.
 By recycling and reusing waste materials like tin, plastic, paper, etc. we can curb land pollution to a great extent.
-Moreover, there is a dire need to reduce the use of plastic bags or even banning them where possible.
+Moreover, there is a dire need to reduce the use of plastic bags or even ban them where possible.

 The fourth form of pollution is noise pollution.
 Major sources of noise pollution are industries and transport in overpopulated urban areas.
 Poorly planned urbanization and the construction of industries close to residential areas result in excessive noise pollution.
 Moreover, excessive honking due to congested roads and huge traffic, particularly in cities is another major reason for noise pollution.
 Lack of awareness in citizens and poor civic sense further exacerbate the issue.

-Although apparently, noise pollution does not appear to be as big a problem as the other three, yet sometimes its impacts are very severe.
+Although apparently, noise pollution does not appear to be as big a problem as the other three, sometimes its impacts are very severe.
 For example, noise pollution may lead to respiratory agitation, racing pulse, high blood pressure, headaches, and, in case of extremely loud, constant noise, gastritis, colitis, and even heart attacks.

 To curb noise pollution, there is a need for properly planned urbanization.
 Industries or factories should be established away from the mainland and residential areas.
 Developing awareness and civic sense in people are more important.
 People should know when to use horns and how much volume should they keep in vehicles.